-I offer this so that anyone with a fundamental understanding of basic hand tools can build a great guitar on their back porch or in the garage.
+I offer this so that anyone with a fundamental understanding of hand tools can build a great guitar on their back porch or in the garage.

-Discussed here are my experiences as I have constructed several Strat® type guitars.
+Discussed here are my experiences as I have constructed guitars similar to the Strat and Tele.
 As I'm writing this, I am constructing several more.
 Therefore there may be some miscellaneous ramblings occasionally as I make new discoveries.
 Some topics are not discussed in detail because they are explained quite adequately in the web sites listed.
 Please check them out before writing and ragging on me.

-First, note that Strat®, Stratocaster®, Fender®, and Texas Specials® are all registered trademarks of Fender Musical Instruments Corporation.
+First, note that Strat®, Stratocaster®, Teleaster®, Teleas.
+Fender®, and Texas Specials® are all registered trademarks of Fender Musical Instruments Corporation.
 The author has no affiliation with this company.